AY1920S1-CS2113T-F09-3/main/docs/CS2113T-F09-3-Eggventory-UG.md

 ## 3. Features and command usage

-The following section describes the command line interface commands that Eggventory recognises.
+The following section describes the command-line interface commands that Eggventory recognises.
 Each command you input has to follow a specific format of words and parameters.

 **Predictive Search / Autocomplete**